TOWN OF ROUND HILL

 When will Sleeter Lake Park open?

-The new park will be open to the public tentatively by May 1, 2018 (opening day has not been determined yet).
+The new park will be open to the public tentatively by mid-June (opening day has not been determined yet).
 Starting in December 2018, the park will be closed during the winter months (December to March).
 It will be open daily from 7 am to dusk.

 When did the Town of Round Hill start to plan for Sleeter Lake Park?